 Add the human element

-Including a hand stirring apot or someone serving you the entrée adds so much more to the image than just the food alone on the table. so do include the human element to make it more interesting.
+Including a hand stirring apot or someone serving you the entrée adds so much more to the image than just the food photos alone on the table. so do include the human element to make it more interesting.

 Vary your camera angle

-Try different angles of the food when it is served on the table – shoot it from the top, left, bottom or right side.
+For food images, try different angles of the food when it is served on the table – shoot it from the top, left, bottom or right side.
 You’ll get different looks and compositions in the presentations of the food and the images become more dynamic and beautiful to look at.
 Experiment and enjoy this playful process.
 (But don’t let your food get to cold in the process of taking many angle shots)

 Try to use natural light